1139th Engineer Combat Group: The 1139th in the European Theater of Operations

 In quick secession the American Armies were converging on the enemy in the Rhine-Moselle triangle; the 4th Armored Division from the North, the 10th and 6th Armored Divisions from the South, and the 3rd and the 7th Armies from various locations.
 Lieutenant Colonel Omar Bradley told General George S. Patton, whose U.S. Third Army had been fighting through the Palatinate to "take the Rhine on the run."
 The Third Army did just that on the night of March 22, 1945, crossing the river with a hasty assault south of Mainz at Oppenheim by the 17th Armored Engineer Battalion on a 1,152 foot long Treadway M2 Bridge.
 It was there on March 24, 1945, that Patton showing his contempt for the enemy, made good on his pledge to "piss in the Rhine", which he did from a pontoon bridge in full view of his men and news cameras.

-Then on March 25, 1945, while in the area of Ober-Hilbersheim, Germany, the 1139th received orders to make a major river crossing over the Rhine River at Mainz, Germany.
+Then on March 25, 1945, while in the area of Ober-Hilbersheim, the 1139th received orders to make a major river crossing over the Rhine River at Mainz.
 Extensive studies were made by the 1139th Engineer Combat Group to determine the best site for crossing.
-Study of all available maps and photos determined that the downtown area of Mainz, Germany, was the best site, even though the Rhine was wider at that point.
+Study of all available maps and photos determined that the downtown area of Mainz, was the best site, even though the Rhine was wider at that point.
 Profiles were prepared for the entire area, showing which terrain areas had to be captured or neutralized by artillery fire, and hydraulic data and river bed materials were studied to understand the types and sizes of anchors necessary for the bridge.
 Finally, site reconnaissance at the river's edge by Group personnel determined the exact location for the bridge.
 This crossing required two assault operations led by the 80th Infantry Division with support from the 135th Engineer Combat Battalion.

 The first infantry crossing (using assault boats) incurred a high casualty rate, so the two battalions were then crossed by the 1139th Engineer Combat Group supported Naval units.
 Once the infantry was ashore, ferrying operations were carried on by Navy operated boats, using 6 LCMs and 6 Higgens Boats.
 During the launching there was heavy artillery fire, 20mm and small arms fire on the site, knocking out a bulldozer and killing a naval officer.
 However, the 997th Engineer Treadway Company with assistance from the 160th Engineer Combat Battalion was able to construct a Treadway M2 Bridge across the Rhine 1,896 feet long; the Longest Tactical Bridge built in the European Theater of Operations.
 This bridge served the entire XX Corps in crossing the Rhine and marked the end of the assault phase of the Rhine in the Third Army area.